We're going to take a look at an alternative way to define a Zipper

 A good intuition for determining whether a functor is distributive is to ask whether values of that functor (f a) always have the same number of elements of 'a'.
 If they do, and they don't have extra information aside from their structure, then it's probably distributive.
 Note that this means that we actually can't define Distributive for finite-length lists, give it a try if you don't believe me!

-We've got exactly two slots in EVERY TPossible
+We've got exactly two slots in EVERY TPossible so we can

-implement distribute by creating an outer TPossible
+implement distribute by creating an outer TPossible where

 the left slot is the functor containing all the left values and likewise